We are hiring!

 • Actions which cause damage to the environment

-• Bribery and/or corruption (please also see Bribery and Ethics policy)
+• Bribery and/or corruption (please also see our Bribery and Ethics policy)

 • Financial fraud or mismanagement